Fadlullah04/printf/README.md

 # printf
-This repository id for the printf project at ALX
+This repository iS for the printf project at ALX